harlow/kinesis-consumer/README.md

 Kinesis consumer applications written in Go.
 This library is intended to be a lightweight wrapper around the Kinesis API to scan records, set checkpoints, and gracefully recover from network errors.

-** NOTE ** With the release of [Kinesis to Firehose](http://docs.aws.amazon.com/firehose/latest/dev/writing-with-kinesis-streams.html) it's possible to archive data directly to S3, Redshift, or Elasticsearch without running a consumer application.
+_NOTE: With the release of [Kinesis to Firehose](http://docs.aws.amazon.com/firehose/latest/dev/writing-with-kinesis-streams.html) it's possible to archive data directly to S3, Redshift, or Elasticsearch without running a consumer application._

 ## Installation